- We believe in one God, maker and giver of all life. God created you in His very own image and He loves you and has a plan for you!

 - Jesus offers forgiveness of sin and the gift of eternal life with Him to those who, through the Spirit's work and by true faith, trust Him to save them from sin and death, to a new life lived with and for Him.

-- By His Spirit, Christ renews me to be like Him.
+- By His Spirit, Christ is renewing me to be like Him.
 When I live like Him, I show my thankfulness to God for new life and give praise to Him through my actions and relationships.
-My life becomes a testimony to others so many people may also come to love and serve Him out of gratitude.
+My life becomes a testimony to others so many other people may come to love and serve Him out of gratitude.

 We are part of a larger denomination, the Christian Reformed Church.
 For more information see their website: www.crcna.org